Bosnian War: 1992

 Outside of Sarajevo, the combatants' successes varied greatly in 1992.
-Serbs had seized Muslim-majority cities along the Drina and Sava rivers and expelled their Muslim population within months.
+Serbs had seized Bosniak-majority cities along the Drina and Sava rivers and expelled their Muslim population within months.
 A joint Bosnian–HVO offensive in May, having taken advantage of the confusion following JNA withdrawal, reversed Serb advances into Posavina and central Bosnia.
 The offensive continued southwards, besieging Doboj, thereby cutting off Serb forces in Bosanska Krajina from Semberija and Serbia.
 In mid-May, Srebrenica was retaken by Bosnian forces under Naser Orić.
 Serb forces suffered a costly defeat in eastern Bosnia in May, when according to Serbian accounts Avdo Palić's force was ambushed near Srebrenica, killing 400.
 From May to August, Goražde was besieged by the VRS, until the siege was broken by the ARBiH on 1 September.
-In April 1992, Croatian Defence Council (HVO) entered the town of Orašje and, according to Croatian sources, began a mass campaign of harassment against local Serb civilians, including torture, rape and murder.
+In April 1992, the Croatian Defence Council (HVO) entered Orašje and, according to Croatian sources, began a campaign of harassment against Serb civilians, including torture, rape and murder.

 On 15 May 1992, a JNA column was ambushed in Tuzla.
-92nd Motorised JNA Brigade (stationed in "Husinska buna" barracks in Tuzla) received orders to leave the city of Tuzla and Bosnia-Herzegovina, and to enter Serbia.
+92nd Motorised JNA Brigade received orders to leave Tuzla and Bosnia-Herzegovina, and enter Serbia.
 An agreement was made with the Bosnian government that JNA units would be allowed until 19 May to leave Bosnia peacefully.
-Despite the agreement, the convoy was attacked in Tuzla's Brčanska Malta district with rifles and rocket launchers; mines were also placed along its route.
-52 JNA soldiers were killed and over 40 were wounded, most of them ethnic Serbs.
+Despite the agreement, the convoy was attacked in Tuzla's Brčanska Malta district with rifles and rocket launchers; mines were placed along its route.
+52 JNA soldiers were killed and over 40 were wounded, most ethnic Serbs.

-The Republic of Bosnia and Herzegovina was admitted as a member State of the United Nations on 22 May 1992.
+The Republic of Bosnia and Herzegovina was admitted as a member state of the UN on 22 May 1992.
+World public opinion was shaken by the existence of concentration camps established by the Yugoslav People's Army (JNA) and the authorities of Republika Srpska (RS), where thousands of Bosniak and Croat civilians were tortured, and killed.

+Following the occupation of the Prijedor region, Muslim civilians were captured and transported to camps such as Omarska, Trnopolje, Keraterm, Manjača, where they endured months of inhumane treatment and torture.

+A significant number were killed or disappeared, marking the gravest crime in the war until the Srebrenica genocide 3 years later.

+Other camps for non-Serbs were established throughout Bosnia in the campaign of ethnic cleansing, including Luka, Liplje, Batković, Sušica, Uzamnica, as well as camps for the rape of women in Foča and Višegrad.
+Bosniaks and Croats set up camps, with significantly fewer prisoners.
+The ICTY convicted about 20 individuals for crimes in these camps.

-From May to December 1992, the Bosnian Ministry of the Interior (BiH MUP), Croatian Defence Council (HVO) and later the Bosnian Territorial Defence Forces (TO RBiH) operated the Čelebići prison camp.
-It was used to detain 700 Bosnian Serb prisoners of war arrested during military operations that were intended to de-block routes to Sarajevo and Mostar in May 1992 which had earlier been blocked by Serb forces.
-Of these 700 prisoners, 13 died while in captivity.
-Detainees at the camp were subjected to torture, sexual assaults, beatings and otherwise cruel and inhuman treatment.
-Certain prisoners were shot and killed or beaten to death.
+From May to December 1992, the Bosnian Ministry of the Interior (BiH MUP), HVO and later the Bosnian Territorial Defence Forces (TO RBiH) operated the Čelebići camp.
+It was used to detain Bosnian Serb prisoners of war, many were elderly, arrested during operations intended to de-block routes to Sarajevo and Mostar in May 1992 which had earlier been blocked by Serb forces.
+Of the 700 prisoners, at least 13 died while in captivity.
+Detainees were subjected to torture, sexual assaults, beatings and other cruel and inhuman treatment.
+Certain prisoners were shot, or beaten to death.